 - Send letters to your employees detailing their auto-enrolment rights.
 The Pensions Regulator(TPR) provides standard letters as well as guidance on how to use these letters.

-You can be fined by The Pension Regulator for missing deadlines and although there is usually some leniency, rules are being monitored with more strictness.
+You can be fined by The Pension Regulator for missing deadlines and although there is usually some leniency.
+These rules are being monitored with more strictness.